phasebash/jsdoc3-maven-plugin/README.md

 An automatic documentation generator for JavaScript within the Maven Reporting lifecycle.

+## Public Service Announcement ##
+A lot has changed since the introduction of this plugin many many years ago.
+Docker was still very new and not widely available, Node.js was still at `0.x.x`, Gradle was not in wide use and didn't have a wide array of plugins available as are today.

+Given today's dev-ops landscape, this plugin has no reason to exist.
+Please consider one of the following options:
+# Use `jsdoc` with plain-old Node.js
+# Use Docker and a project local Dockerfile to contain your Node.js dependencies
+# Alternatively consider using Gradle and the `gradle-node-plugin` to control your Node.js dependency

+Other possibilities exist, but I'm sure you get where I'm going.
+The need to write Maven plugins for all tool integrations is a thing of the past, and I strongly recommend using common tools available to the community.

+But wait, I have a very neat Maven build, and you're asking me to pollute it with Node.js?
+If this idea appauls you, consider adding another step in your CI/CD pipeline and contain the Node.js bits there.

+The below exists for legacy reasons.

 ## What is the jsdoc3-maven-plugin? ##
 The jsdoc3-maven-plugin is a [maven plugin](http://maven.apache.org/plugin-tools/maven-plugin-plugin/examples/using-annotations.html)
 and [maven report](http://maven.apache.org/ref/2.2.1/maven-reporting/maven-reporting-api/apidocs/org/apache/maven/reporting/MavenReport.html)